Ƶ

 What should be included in a Shareholder Resolution?

-• Company Identification Details: Full legal company name, company number, registered office address, and date of resolution.
+• Company Identification: Full legal name, company number, and registered office address

-• Voting Results: Record of votes cast (for, against, abstained) and confirmation that the required majority was achieved.
+• Voting Results: Number of votes for/against and confirmation of required majority

 What's the difference between a Shareholder Resolution and a Board Resolution?

-• Scope of Matters: Shareholder Resolutions are required for fundamental company changes like constitutional amendments or major transactions, whereas Board Resolutions handle operational and day-to-day management decisions.
+• Scope of Decisions: Shareholder Resolutions handle fundamental changes like constitution amendments or major asset sales; Board Resolutions cover operational matters like opening bank accounts or appointing officers

 Get our New Zealand-compliant Shareholder Resolution: